Dancan254/Recursion/README.md

    []
    ```

+---

-### Important Points to Note:
+## Important Points to Note

-1. **Stack Overflow**: If the recursion goes too deep (too many recursive calls), the system can run out of memory for the call stack, resulting in a **stack overflow** error.
-This happens because the stack has a limited size.

-2. **Space Complexity**: Recursive functions can have a high space complexity due to the extra memory needed for each stack frame.
-If a function recurses `n` times, the space complexity can be `O(n)` because there are `n` frames on the call stack.
+1. **Stack Overflow**: Recursive depth that exceeds stack memory limit results in **stack overflow**.

+2. **Space Complexity**: Each recursive function call uses space for a new frame.
+Recursive depth `n` results in `O(n)` space complexity.

-3. **Tail Recursion**: If the recursive call is the last operation in the function (a pattern called **tail recursion**), some compilers or interpreters can optimize the function to reuse the stack frame for each call, reducing the risk of a stack overflow.
-Unfortunately, Java does not optimize for tail recursion.
+3. **Tail Recursion**: If the recursive call is the last action, some compilers can optimize to reuse stack frames (reducing memory usage).
+Java does not optimize for tail recursion.

-### Tail Recursion Example:
+### Tail Recursion Example

+Using an accumulator reduces stack depth by keeping intermediate results outside the recursion:

 ```java
 public int factorialTail(int n, int accumulator) {